 Applying to Medical School

-1) Please start to assemble letters of recommendation by the end of your second year, and get them all to the Health Professions Committee by May before you apply.
-This will help the premed committee to prepare "committee letters".
-You should have letters of recommendation sent to your HPAC advisor from at least 3 science professors and another outside professor.
-In addition, I'll need a resume with some other information about who you are and what sort of things you've done here at Beloit and in the summers.
+- Please request letters of recommendation by the spring of your junior year and have all recommendations sent to the Health Professions Committee by May the year you plan to apply.
+This will help the pre-med committee to prepare "committee letters".
+The committee letter will be a composite recommendation drawing on, and directly quoting from, your individual recommendation letters.
+You should have your letters of recommendation from 3 science professors and another outside professor sent to your HPAC advisor.
+You may also have recommendations from research mentors and physicians you've shadowed.
+In addition, HPAC will need a resume/CV with some other information about who you are and what sort of things you've done here at Beloit and in the summers.

-Don't ever say "I want to be a doctor because I like to help people" rather show how you are driven/motivated through actions you discuss in your essay.
-Your essay is the way that they distinguish you from all the other honors students who apply.
+- Do NOT write "I want to be a doctor because I like to help people."
+Instead, show how you are driven/motivated through actions you discuss in your essay.
+Your essay is the way medical schools distinguish you from all the other qualified and competitive students who apply.

-5) Send your essay to premed advisors to critique at least 3 weeks before you put it in your application.
-Plan to write and rewrite.
-We will be very critical.
-Think about who you are and what you want them to know about you.
+- Send your personal statement to pre-med advisors to critique at least several weeks before you put it in your application.
+Your advisors will be very critical, and you should plan to write and rewrite your essay multiple times.
+Think about who you are and what you want medical school admissions committees to know about you.

-6) Make sure that the essay is great, and without ANY errors.
-Proofread and reproof read and proof again.
+- Make sure that your personal statement essay is great, and without ANY errors.
+Proofread and re-proof; read and proof again.

-10) Sometimes medical schools lose things.
-Sometimes references don’t get your letters done as swiftly as necessary.
-It's OK to call or email the medical schools to check that they have received your materials.
-If you don't hear from everyone about a secondary application, call about that , too.
+It's OK to call or email medical schools to confirm that they have received your application materials.
+Sometimes there are delays in receiving or processing all your materials.
+If you don't hear from everyone about a secondary application, you may call about that also.

-11) If you are applying to osteopathic medical schools, read up on how osteopathic school and osteopathic medicine differ from regular "allopathic" medical schools and medical practice.
-Shadow an osteopathic physician and ask them about their career.
-They will want to know why you want to be an osteopath.
-The answer, “Because its easier to get into an osteopathic school” does not win friends or acceptance letters.
+If you are applying to osteopathic (DO) medical schools, read up on how osteopathic schools and osteopathic medicine differ from regular "allopathic" medical schools and medical practice.
+Shadow an osteopathic physician, ask them about their career.
+Many osteopathic medical schools strongly suggest, or require, a letter of recommendation from a DO you've shadowed.
+Osteopaths you shadow, and DO admissions committees, will want to know why you want to be an osteopathic physician.
+"Because it's easier to get into DO schools" is not an answer that will win friends or acceptance letters.

-Remember, the professors on HPAC are there to help you get in.
+Remember, the professors on HPAC are there to help you get into medical school.